8x8Cloud/Chefless/README.md

 > cd ..
 ```

 You can now build your container.
-You should also use the `--no-cache` flag for `docker-compose up` if you are iterating upon a previously built container.
-Execute the commands below to build and run your container and to find its unique container ID:
+Execute the commands below to build and run your container and to find its unique container ID.
+You should also use the `--no-cache` flag for `docker-compose up` if you are iterating upon a previously built container:

 ```bash
 > docker-compose up -d --build